 Muscle rigidity, gait and postural problems, and slowness of movement: Parkinson disease Parkinson Disease Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more or other forms of parkinsonism Secondary and Atypical Parkinsonism Secondary parkinsonism refers to a group of disorders that have features similar to those of Parkinson disease but have a different etiology.
 Atypical parkinsonism refers to a group of neurodegenerative... read more

 Weight loss, increased appetite, palpitations, diarrhea, and heat intolerance: Hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more

 Agitation and hallucinations: Alcohol withdrawal Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more or drug toxicity